Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 <img width="766" alt="Screenshot 2024-07-17 at 7 07 35 PM" src="https://github.com/user-attachments/assets/205fe376-97ce-49ae-9977-3a98753e1e5f">

-*Output explanation:* In the above example, an array is defined with size i.e. you can access elements only from index 0 to 3.
-But you trying to access the elements at index 4(by mistake) that’s why it is throwing an exception.
-In this case, JVM terminates the program abnormally.
+*Output explanation:* In the above example, an array is defined with a size, i.e., you can access elements only from index 0 to 3.
+But you are trying to access the elements at index 4(by mistake), that’s why it is throwing an exception.
+In this case, the JVM terminates the program abnormally.
 The statement System.out.println(“Hi, I want to execute”); will never execute.
-To execute it, we must handle the exception using try-catch.
+To execute it, we must handle the exception using a try-catch.
-Hence to continue the normal flow of the program, we need a try-catch clause.
+Hence, to continue the normal flow of the program, we need a try-catch clause.

-### How to Use the Try-catch Clause?
+### How to Use the Try-Catch Clause?

 ```
 try {